Posted by Todd Smith

 I used to work through holiday weekends thinking, “While everyone else is resting, I am going gain market share.”
 My mind was programmed to attack when my competitors were relaxing.
 While I still think this way, it is not as extreme.

 With my wife’s strong encouragement, I started taking off holiday weekends.
-By relaxing and enjoying time with my family over these extended weekends, it not only enhanced my relationships and brought more enjoyment into my life, but it also recharged my batteries and my work productivity improved.
+Relaxing and enjoying time with my family over these extended weekends not only enhanced my relationships and brought more enjoyment into my life, but it also recharged my batteries and my work productivity improved.

 Recharge Your Battery

-Just like the Energizer Bunny, if you want to keep on going, your battery must be fully charged and the best way to maintain optimal power is to recharge it by taking time off regularly.
-When you are fully charged you will be able to tackle tough assignments with all the energy, stamina, and the mental focus you need.
+Just like the Energizer Bunny, if you want to keep on going, your battery must be fully charged, and the best way to maintain optimal power is to recharge it by taking time off regularly.
+When you are fully charged, you will be able to tackle tough assignments with all the energy, stamina, and mental focus you need.

 Find the Balance for You

 Now with all this said, I feel I must make it clear as I did in 10 Tips for Balancing Your Career and Family, that working 40 hours a week is the break-even point.
 In today’s world, it is virtually impossible to get ahead financially working only 40 hours a week.

 The key for each of us is finding the right balance between work and play.
 I have found that the right balance for me is working 50-55 hours a week.
 This allows me to pursue my goals while at the same time enjoying my journey.